ibm-cloud-docs/key-protect/disable-keys.md

 ### Enabling a disabled root key
 {: #enable-api}

-When you enable a root key that was previously disabled, the key transitions from the _Suspended_ to the _Active_ key state.
-This action restores the key's encrypt and decrypt operations.

-If you're using an integrated Cloud Service that supports revoking access to a disabled root key, the service may take up to a maximum of 4 hours before access to the root key's associated data is restored.
-After access to the associated data is restored, a corresponding enable event is displayed in the Activity Tracker web UI.
-{: note}

 You can enable a root key that's in the _Suspended_ key state by making a `POST` call to the following endpoint.